 What’s the difference between all solar financing options?
 RevoluSun is proud to offer solar system purchasing (with or without loans) and solar leases.
 Let’s look at each financing type in depth so you can understand which is best for you.

-Monetary Benefits – Maximized long term financial benefits through the solar renewable tax credit (30 percent off the cost of the system), net metering, SMART, RECs, etc. Because you own the system outright, you receive the benefits of all financial incentives.
+Monetary Benefits – Maximized long term financial benefits through the solar renewable tax credit (26% of the cost of the system), net metering, SMART, RECs, etc. Because you own the system outright, you receive the benefits of all financial incentives.

-Maintenance – Most manufacturers have warranties for about 20-25 years, so during this time maintenance and repairs (if needed), are performed by the manufacturer or solar company.
+Maintenance – Most manufacturers have warranties so maintenance and repairs (if needed) are performed by the manufacturer or solar company.
 Our solar systems are covered for 25 years.

 What About Loans?

-More Savings than Leasing – The monthly savings from a loan are likely to be higher than the savings from a solar lease or PPA.
+More Savings than Leasing – The monthly savings from a loan are likely to be higher than the savings from a solar lease.
 Solar loans are normally paid in 6 to 10 years.
 You typically need a credit score of around 680 or better to qualify for a solar loan, which can be a hindering factor.

-Monetary Benefits – You get the direct benefits of all financial incentives (federal, state, and local).
+Monetary Benefits – You receive the benefits of all financial incentives (federal, state, and local).

 Maintenance – The leasing company is responsible for all maintenance and monitoring of the systems.

 If You Sell Your Home – You can actually transfer the remainder of your lease over to the new owner when you sell your home, or purchase the system and include it in the sale price of your home.
 Leases typically last for 15-20 years, at the end of which you can choose to buy out the system, continue the lease, or have the panels removed.